Integrating anthroposophic therapies can reduce patient suffering and improve long-term prospects in cancer care

 Anthroposophic medical practitioners use several different forms of treatment in oncology practice.

-In general, evidence demonstrates a powerful potential for anthroposophic medicinal approaches in cancer care, but further clinical study is needed.
+In general, evidence demonstrates a powerful potential for anthroposophic medicinal approaches in cancer care, though further clinical study is needed.

 Further Reading on Anthroposophic Medicine and Oncology